 The Hidden Mansion

 Once the final boss is defeated, Luigi is given a rating based on how much treasure he gathered throughout the game.
 This only effects a small portion of the ending sequence.
 Also, the Hidden Mansion is unlocked.
-What the Hidden Mansion is depends on your version of the game.
-Bosses may be switched, the entire Mansion may have been mirrored, there may be more ghosts, or maybe even faster Boos; but, it all depends on your version of the game.
+What the Hidden Mansion is depends on the player's version of the game.
+Bosses may be switched, the entire Mansion may have been mirrored, there may be more ghosts, or maybe even faster Boos; but, it all depends on the player's version of the game.